Doctor of Philosophy in Marriage and Family Therapy

 |Must include face-to-face client contact under the supervision of a licensed mental health professional.

 |* Courses must have been completed at a regionally accredited institution and passed with a B or higher, and be approved by NCU MFT faculty

 The PhD in Marriage and Family Therapy requires the following courses for every specialization:

-The Therapy with Military Families Specialization is designed to prepare students to work primarily with individuals, couples, and families that are affiliated with the military through using a family therapy, systems perspective.
-Students in this specialization are required to focus their course projects, internship work, and dissertation research on issues related to working with military personnel and their families.
-Eighteen (18) credit hours of coursework are devoted to Therapy with Military Families.
+The Medical Therapy Specialization is designed to prepare students to work with individuals, couples, and families that are facing chronic or acute medical difficulties.
+Medical Family Therapy incorporates a family therapy, systems perspective in helping client families to understand and deal with their medical difficulties.
+Students in this specialization are required to focus their course projects, internship work, and dissertation research on issues related to medical family therapy.
+Eighteen (18) credit hours of coursework are devoted to Medical Family Therapy.